Isla Bonita: 2017: six-year-old season

 On his first run of 2017 Isla Bonita started second favourite behind Air Spinel in the Yomiuri Milers Cup over 1600 metres at Kyoto on 23 April in an eleven-runner field which also included Young Man Power and Fiero.
 He recorded his first victory in more than two and a half years as he won by half a length from Air Spinel.
 On 4 June he started favourite for the Yasuda Kinen but was repeatedly denied a clear run in the straight and came home eighth of the eighteen runners behind Satono Aladdin.

 After the summer break Isla Bonita began his autumn campaign in the Fuji Stakes on 21 October and finished second, two lengths behind the winner Air Spinel.
 In November he started favourite in his third attempt to win the Mile Championship.
 He again encountered trouble in running before staying on strongly in the closing stages to finish fifth, one and a half lengths behind the three-year-old winner Persian Knight.
 On his final racecourse appearance Isla Bonita started the 3.1/1 second choice in the betting behind Mozu Ascot in an eighteen-runner field for the Hanshin Cup on 24 December.
 He ended his track career with a victory as he prevailed by a nose from the seven-year-old Dance Director.
 The winning time of 1:19.5 was a new race record.

 In the 2017 World's Best Racehorse Rankings was rated at 117, making him the 129th best racehorse in the world.

+Racing form

+Isla Bonita won eight races and placed in ten more podiums out of 25 starts.
+This data is available based on JBIS and netkeiba.